epccs/RPUadpt/Hardware/Schooling/readme.md

 3. [^1 FT231X Pitch](#1-ft231x-pitch)
 2. [^1 ATtiny1634 !RESET 10k Pullup](#1-attiny1634-reset-10k-pullup)
 1. [^0 MCU RX not Seeing Data](#0-mcu-rx-not-seeing-data)

+## ^5 RJ45 Termination

+Surface mount resistors break off the CAT5 wire when the pair is moved, so the termination needs to be a through hole part.

 ## ^4 Bus Manager ICP1 Used to Hault Host